Ae Dil Hai Mushkil: Screening issue

-Addressing the controversy, director Karan Johar issued a video statement emphasizing that the film was shot in 2015 under different circumstances.
-He added, "Going forward, I will not engage with talent from the neighbouring country, given the circumstance.
-But with that same energy, I beseech you to know one thing – that over 300 people in my Indian crew have put their blood, sweat, and tears into making Ae Dil Hai Mushkil.
-I don't think it's fair for them to face any kind of turbulence on account of other fellow Indians."
-Johar's remarks received mixed responses, with some criticizing him for capitulating to political pressure, while others from the film industry, including Mukesh Bhatt and Shyam Benegal, voiced support for the film’s release.
+Commenting on the ruckus behind his film's release, Johar released a video stating that the circumstances in which the film was shot in 2015 were completely different.
+"Going forward, I would like to say that of course, I will not engage with talent from the neighbouring country, given the circumstance.
+But with that same energy, I beseech you to know one thing – that over 300 people in my Indian crew have put their blood, sweat, and tears into making my film, Ae Dil Hai Mushkil.
+I don't think it's fair for them to face any kind of turbulence on account of other fellow Indians," he further added in a video statement.
+He was heavily criticized by the news and social media for buckling under pressure.
+However, people from the film fraternity like Mukesh Bhatt and Shyam Benegal supported Johar and his film, and requested the people to consider the film and its release without giving importance to the actors' nationalities.